sunnymis/sunnymistry.dev/content/posts/2020-01-29--The-Evolution-of-My-Website.md

 That summer, I built my first website.
 It comprised of four full width, full height screens with wallpaper background.
 There was a title screen with my name and description, an about me screen with a link to my resume, a screen that showed I was a full stack developer, and lastly, a contact me screen.
-The site included a feature which hijacked the native browser scroll and scrolled down just enough to show the next screen.
+The site included a feature that hijacked the native browser scroll and scrolled down just enough to show the next screen.
 The subtitle under my name rotated through 3-4 phrases and animated in a way that looked as if it was being typed across the page.
-Yes, the wallpaper size photos of me was a bit too much.
+Yes, the wallpaper size photos of me were a bit too much.
 The stock photos of the laptop and mug were taken by me.

 ![My Website Version 1.0](/media/the-evolution-of-my-website/version-1.0.png)